jhidding/adhesion-code/adhesion_example.md

 ### Obtaining duals

 The implementation of `power_diagram_faces` loops over all edges in the regular triangulation.
+For each edge we check if its length exceeds the threshold, then collect the dual vertices and add the polygon to the mesh.

 ``` {.cpp #pd-walls-loop}
 for (auto e = rt.finite_edges_begin();